athanassios-kapralos/Alpha-Omega-Plus/PSI_FIELD_DEFINITION.md

-:::writing{variant=“standard” id=“41827”}

-PSI_DEFINITION.md
+The AΩ+ framework uses two complementary ψ variables.

+ψₜ (Truth Psi)
+semantic coherence across twelve dimensions.

+ψₑ (Entropy Psi)
+information entropy of the token distribution.

+The regulator operates on ψₑ while the theoretical model describes ψₜ.
+Future work explores their mapping.

-Formal Definition of the ψ Field in the AΩ+ Framework
+# Formal Definition of the ψ Field in the AΩ+ Framework #

 ⸻